Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 • Short breaks during work to reset tension

-These shifts can support your nervous system and help reduce the intensity of cortisol symptoms over time.
+These shifts may help support your nervous system and reduce the intensity of cortisol-related symptoms over time.

 Where Supplements Fit In